schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 ### With Jira integration

 * The module deploys an additional Lambda function: `Jira`, along with a Step function which orchestrates these Lambda functions and Step Function as a target to the EventBridge rule
-* If the finding is not suppressed and matches the configured severity level, an issue is created in Jira; the Security Hub workflow status will also be changed from `NEW` to `NOTIFIED`
+* An issue is created in Jira if a new finding matches the configured severity level and does not match a suppression rule; the Security Hub workflow status will also be changed from `NEW` to `NOTIFIED`.

+This functionality can be enabled by setting `var.jira_integration` to `true`.

 ![Step Function Graph](files/step-function-artifacts/securityhub-suppressor-orchestrator-graph.png)